Cyber-Dylan/Cyber-Dylan/README.md

 - 🔭 I’m currently working on making a working Arduino robot in C++.
 - 🌱 I’m currently learning Python, C++ and C#.
 - 📫 How to reach me: Add me on Discord; D7x8#9899.
-- 🥅 2022 Goals: know a decent amount of python by the end of the year.
+- 🥅 Goals: Hnow a decent amount of python by the end of the year.

 ### 🛠️ Languages and Tools I use/study: